-Amy Cooper charged over confrontation with black man in Central Park
+Central Park dog walker Amy Cooper charged over confrontation with black man

-A white woman walking her dog who called the police during a videotaped dispute with a Black man in Central Park was charged Monday with filing a false report.
+A woman walking her dog who called the police during a videotaped dispute with a black man in Central Park was charged Monday with filing a false report.

 In May, Amy Cooper drew widespread condemnation for calling 911 to report she was being threatened by "an African-American man" when bird watcher Christian Cooper appeared to keep his distance as he recorded her rant on his phone.

-District Attorney Cyrus Vance Jr. said in a statement on Monday that his office had charged Amy Cooper with falsely reporting the confrontation, a misdemeanor.
+District Attorney Cyrus Vance Jr. said in a statement on Monday that his office had charged Amy Cooper with falsely reporting the confrontation, a misdemeanour.
 She was ordered to appear in court on October 14.

-After the backlash, Amy Cooper released an apology through a public relations service, saying she "reacted emotionally and made false assumptions about his intentions"
+After the backlash, Amy Cooper released an apology through a public relations service, saying she "reacted emotionally and made false assumptions about his intentions".

 "He had every right to request that I leash my dog in an area where it was required," she said in the written statement.